yannchristinat/oncoscanR/README.md

 ChAS).
 Any text file that complies with this structure should work equally well.

 Note that the Oncoscan does not cover the p arms of chromosome 13, 14, 15 and 22.
-The coverage on the p arm of chromosome 21 is only partial and is not included in the standard Oncoscan workflow (function `workflow_oncoscan.run` or script `bin/oncoscan-workflow.R`).
+The coverage on the p arm of chromosome 21 is only partial and is not included in this package.

 ### Computation of arm-level alteration
-An arm is declared globally altered if more than 90% of its bases are altered with a similar CNV type (amplifications [3 extra copies or more], gains [1-2 extra copies], losses or copy-neutral losses of heterozygozity [LOH])[Christinat, J Mol Diagn 2021; PMID: 34454110].
+An arm is declared globally altered if more than 90% of its bases are altered with a similar CNV type (amplifications [5 copies or more], gains [1-2 extra copies], losses or copy-neutral losses of heterozygozity [LOH])[Christinat, J Mol Diagn 2021; PMID: 34454110].
 For instance, "gain of 3p" indicates that there is more than 90% of arm with 3 copies but less than 90% with 5 (otherwise it would be an amplification).
 Prior to computation, segments of same copy number and at a distance <300Kbp (Oncoscan